 Getting a Diagnosis continued...

 A doctor will look at the growth under a microscope to see how thick it is.
 Usually, a thicker tumor means the cancer is more serious.

-You may also have a blood test, and an imaging test to see if the melanoma has spread to other areas.
-There are different types of imaging tests:
+If you've been diagnosed with melanoma, you may also have a blood test and an imaging test to see if it has spread to other areas.

 - PET scan.
 This test uses radioactive material to look for signs of cancer.

-In this test, the doctor then injects a dye into the area where the potential cancer was.
-The dye spreads to the nearest lymph nodes, which are removed and tested.
+The doctor may also do a sentinel node biopsy.
+This removes the lymph nodes most likely to have cancer cells.
+In this test, the doctor injects a dye into the area where the potential cancer was.
+It spreads to the nearest lymph nodes, which are removed and tested.
 If these lymph nodes, called sentinel nodes, don't have cancer, then it's likely the cancer hasn't spread.

-The results of these tests help the doctor determine the stage of the cancer and how widespread it is.
+The results of these tests help the doctor determine the stage of your cancer and how widespread it is.